JacobWest16/feedback-app/README.md

 # React Feedback App

-This project goes over all of the fundamentals of React including...
+This project goes over all of the fundamentals of React including:

 - Components
 - JSX